26 Apr Blame Ross for This | April 2016

 – Attended the 2014 Sedona Hummingbird Festival (and took more than 10,000 photos in hummingbird gardens).

 – Spent three weeks in Arizona during April 2015 (where I took more than 20,000 photos).

 As a result, my presentation at the 2015 Sedona Hummingbird Festival delighted the audience with an educational celebration of hummingbird photography.

 And so let’s note that we can also blame Ross for the achievements, growth, and learning that resulted from his request.

 By the way, I owe you a bit more information.

 Ross Hawkins is the remarkable man who founded the Hummingbird Society.
 He did this to: 1) Educate people about hummingbirds, and 2) Preserve endangered hummingbirds.
-I encourage you to learn more about this organization by clicking on the link below.

 The Rivoli’s Hummingbird looks like this when it’s in focus.